ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-validate-parameters.md

-# ✅ DO: Validate steps parameters
+# ✅ DO: Validate Steps Parameters

 Steps templates should validate their parameters and fail the pipeline if any is invalid.